TDCOSMO XXI. Accurate stellar velocity dispersions of the SL2S lens sample and the fundamental plane of the lensing mass: Method for new kinematic measurements

 \subsection{Wavelength range and masking}

 The galaxy spectra of the SL2S sample cover different rest-frame wavelength ranges due to combination of redshift and instrument setup.
-Regardless, we used the maximum possible wavelength range available for a galaxy spectrum without compromising the SNR.
-The cutoff of the adopted wavelength range on the blue side is imposed both by the instrument setup and stellar template coverage, and on the red side by the redshifts of the galaxies.
-In Figures \ref{fig:LRIS_galaxy_1} - \ref{fig:DEIMOS_galaxy}, we show the fitted wavelength range for each galaxy.
+Regardless, we used the widest possible wavelength range available for a galaxy spectrum without compromising the S/N. The cutoff of the adopted wavelength range on the blue side was imposed by the instrument setup and the stellar template coverage, and on the red side by the redshifts of the galaxies.
+In Figs. \ref{fig:LRIS_galaxy_1} to\ref{fig:DEIMOS_galaxy}, we show the wavelength range we fit for each galaxy.
 We excluded some wavelength regions from the fits at two stages.
-First, we masked the rest-frame wavelength range 6850-6950 \AA\ and 7580-7750 \AA\, corresponding to the atmospheric B-band and A-band, respectively, if present.
-Next, using an iterative sigma clipping method, we detected wavelength ranges containing emission lines, instrument or extraction related artifacts, cosmic rays, etc., if any, and also masked them from the fit.
-In Figures \ref{fig:LRIS_galaxy_1} - \ref{fig:DEIMOS_galaxy}, these masked regions are shown in gray bands.
+First, we masked the rest-frame wavelength range 6850-6950 \AA\ and 7580-7750 \AA\, corresponding to the atmospheric B and A band, respectively, if present.
+Next, using an iterative sigma clipping method, we detected wavelength ranges containing emission lines, instrument or extraction related artifacts, cosmic rays, and so on, if any, and also masked them from the fit.
+In Figs. \ref{fig:LRIS_galaxy_1} - \ref{fig:DEIMOS_galaxy}, these masked regions are shown in gray bands.